Code-With-3B/project-unknown-api/README.md

    ```

-8. **Start the Fastify server:**
+7. **Start the Fastify server:**

    ```bash
    yarn start
    ```

-**Development**
-For development purposes, you can use the dev command to build and start the project in one go:
+8. **For development purposes, you can use the dev command to build and start the project in one go:**

    ```bash
    yarn dev